evkx/evkx.github.io/content/models/porsche/taycan/Taycan_4S/_index.md

 ### First row seats

-There are three seat types you can choose from for the front row in the Porsche Taycan.
+There are three seat types you can choose from for the front row in the Porsche Taycan 4S.

 The following functionalities are available on the **Comfort** seat.